Quantum Phases from Competing Van der Waals and Dipole-Dipole Interactions of Rydberg Atoms

 Platforms based on neutral Rydberg atoms have proven to be highly practical quantum simulators \cite{weimer_rydberg_2010,Mukherjee_2011,low_experimental_2012, browaeys_experimental_2016, morgado_quantum_2021} as their large dipole moments provide tunable strong interactions that range from dipole-dipole ($1/r^3$ scaling) to van der Waals ($1/r^6$ scaling).
-However, most of the applications of quantum simulation with Rydberg atoms have focused on either exploiting the van der Waals \cite{bernien_probing_2017, vdw_sylvain,ebadi_quantum_2021,semeghini_probing_2021,scholl_quantum_2021,Sach2D,SachKag} or the dipole-dipole interaction \cite{de_leseleuc_observation_2019,SPT_glass,dd_Les,dd_eisfeld}, but rarely both together.
 Rydberg-dressing \cite{Johnson2010, Rydberg-dressed} allows for a certain flexibility in controlling short- and long-range interactions simultaneously with applications in many-body physics \cite{Henkel2012,Charge}, but they can be experimentally challenging to realize \cite{Balewski_2014,Zeiher}.
+Currently, the most common approach adopted in the context of quantum simulation with Rydberg atoms is to focus either on short-range (vdW) \cite{bernien_probing_2017, vdw_sylvain,ebadi_quantum_2021,verr,semeghini_probing_2021,scholl_quantum_2021,Sach2D,SachKag} or long-range (dipolar) interactions \cite{de_leseleuc_observation_2019,SPT_glass,dd_Les,dd_eisfeld}, but rarely both \cite{Forbid}.
+In the past, theoretical studies \cite{weimer_two-stage_2010,sela_dislocation-mediated_2011} were motivated by the limitations of the experiments to focus on either regime but never both.
+Only recently, experiments were performed with a pair of Rydberg states which potentially allow both ranges of interactions \cite{de_leseleuc_observation_2019,scholl_microwave_2022} but were never comprehensively exploited.

 In this letter, we propose an alternative approach to study short-long range physics by combining the effects of van der Waals and dipole-dipole interactions of Rydberg atoms.
 Using the one-dimensional (1D) uniform/dimerized lattices, we study the ground state phase diagram and unveil the flexibility in accessing different regimes of the ordered and liquid phases.
 For the uniform chain, the competition between the interactions is reflected in the competing boundaries between the gapless Luttinger liquid (LL) and the gapped density-wave (DW) ordered phases.
-In the dimerized chain, apart from realizing the individual phases of bond-order (BO) and DW, we find unique bond-order-density-wave (BODW) phase that has not been previously explored using conventional dimerized model \cite{hayashi_competing_2022}.
+In the dimerized chain, apart from realizing the individual phases of bond-order (BO) and DW, we find unique bond-order-density-wave (BODW) phase that has not been previously explored using conventional dimerized model \cite{BOW,hayashi_competing_2022}.

 \textit{Model and Hamiltonian}.\textemdash We discuss the Rydberg setup and its mapping to extended Bose-Hubbard model which distinguishes itself from existing bosonic models \cite{Rossini_2012,Maik_2013,Sach2D,SachKag}.
 The uniform and dimerized lattices are considered where the latter is known for rich physics involving topological and insulating phases \cite{su_solitons_1979, chen_quantum_2010,Topo_dim,Phase_dim,fraxanet_topological_2022, hayashi_competing_2022}.